Skip to main content

 It doesn't hurt to research your competition either.
 Consider using Google to search for accountants in the area specializing in certain fields.
 You might find a gap, and you might find a saturated market.
 Either way, it’s useful research.

 And when choosing your niche, it makes a world of difference if you resonate with it.
-For example, you might love the theatre industry, so perhaps targeting theaters, theatre companies and theatre professionals appeals to you.
+For example, you might love the live theaters industry, so perhaps targeting theaters, theaters companies, and theaters professionals appeals to you.

 The future of market niches for accounting firms